Wednesday, August 12, 2015

 We rode to the mall to shop and stopped to get the tires checked on Lora's Car.

-Before we went to therapy we cleaned our room, washcloths and checked out of the RMH.
+Before we went to therapy, we cleaned our room, washed our clothes, and checked out of the RMH.

 Lora and I split a Traditional Greek Salad with Crisp romaine and iceberg lettuce, ripe tomatoes, Salonica peppers, and green olives topped with feta cheese and Greek dressing.

-Lora and I split a Bam Bam Grouper
+Lora and I split a Bam Bam Group.

-Fried lightly and tossed with a sweet and spicy sauce.
+Fried lightly, then tossed with a sweet-and-spicy sauce.
 Served with Greek Roasted Potatoes.

 Sunday, August 9, 2015

 We started the day by eating breakfast at Steak & Shake in Huntsville.
-We were on our way to Fort Payne, we stopped along the side of the road to take pictures of Historic sites and markers.
+We were on our way to Fort Payne when we stopped along the road to take pictures of Historic sites and markers.

 Crow Town in Stevenson

-One of the Five Lower Towns was established by the Chickamauga Cherokees in 1782 under the leadership of Dragging Canoe.
-Territorial Governor William Blount reported to the Secretary of War in 1792 that: “Crow Town lies on the north side of the Tennessee (River), half a mile from the river, up Crow Creek, 30 miles below the Suck.
+One of the Five Lower Towns was established by the Chickamauga Cherokees in 1782 under Dragging Canoe's leadership.
+Territorial Governor William Blount reported to the Secretary of War in 1792 that: "Crow Town lies on the north side of the Tennessee (River), half a mile from the river, up Crow Creek, 30 miles below the Suck.
 (It) is the lowest town in the Cherokee Nation and contained 30 huts in 1790.
-The Creeks and Northward tribes cross (the river) here.”
+The Creeks and Northward tribes cross (the river) here."

 All of the Five Lower Towns were on the extreme Cherokee frontier.
-Running Water was near Chattanooga and Nickajack was near Haletown, Tennessee.
+Running Water and Nickajack were near Chattanooga, Tennessee.
 Long Island Town was twenty miles below the Suck, east of Bridgeport, Alabama.
 Lookout Mountain Town was near Trenton, Georgia.

 (Continued on another side)